Contributed by NJ Tech Meetup member, Gil Olsen.

 I don't know about you, but I know barely anything about all this.
 Here's what I do understand:

-The co-founders have had multiple successes and exits, some of which overlap in time AND they have worked together on some of them.
-They are hiring.
-There are 9 positions listed on their site, so they are either well funded or have some solid traction.
+The co-founders have had multiple successes and exits, some of which overlap in time AND they have worked on together on some of them.
+They are hiring, they have 9 positions listed on their site, so they are either well funded or have some solid traction.

 I'm betting on an interesting story coming out of these guys.